In This Article

 Meditation is defined by a unique set of brain waves not seen in other states of consciousness such as waking or sleeping.
 (4,5) This suggests that meditation and/or prayer may offer us something closer to real time, as the subjective experience of a deep meditative state is defined by the lack of thoughts and a type of sensory deprivation where one’s awareness is beyond thought and feeling.

-To back up our need and desire to get closer to living in real time is our love for music and our need for sleep, both of which slow down our brain waves.
+To back up our need and desire to get closer to living in real time are our love for music and our need for sleep, both of which slow down our brain waves.

 There is an overwhelming amount of science that supports the health and longevity benefits of meditation.
 In numerous studies, meditation has been shown to decrease cellular aging, extend life, reduce stress, reduce the risk of diabetes, heart disease and lengthen telomeres, which are the chromosomal caps that measure the aging and degenerative process… to name just a few!
 (7)